Here is the Plan

 I was relieved to learn that the engineers do in fact know what they are doing, and they are doing well under the circumstances.

-Thanks to a site tour prompted by Councilor Annette Lovemore, interested members of the public were given the opportunity to learn what is really happening at the Kragga Kamma Road bridge.
+Thanks to a site tour prompted by Councilor Annette Lovemore, interested members of the public were given the opportunity to learn what is really happening at th

 It is good news and bad news.
 The bad news is that we are not getting right-turn under and over passes and the traffic lights will stay.
 The good news is that Kragga Kamma Road, all the way from Kabega Road to Cape Road, is being upgraded to dual carriageway.
 The bridge and intersection with Circular Drive is the start of this upgrade which will take place over the next several years.